Klieg light

 A Klieg light is an intense carbon arc lamp especially used in filmmaking.
 It is named after inventor John Kliegl and his brother Anton Kliegl.
 Klieg lights usually have a Fresnel lens with a spherical reflector or an ellipsoidal reflector with a lens train containing two plano-convex lenses or a single step lens.

 Film

 The carbon-arc source was so bright that it allowed film directors to shoot daytime scenes at night.
-The ultraviolet rays produced by the light also led to some actors developing an eye inflammation referred to as "Klieg eye".
+The intense light produced by the light led to some actors developing an eye inflammation referred to as "Klieg eye".

 Stage

 In the early days of spotlights, the name "Klieg light" became synonymous with any ellipsoidal reflector spotlight (ERS), other carbon-arc sources or any bright source.
 Initially developed for film, the Klieg light was adapted for use as an incandescent stage fixture in 1911.

 Although not completely certain, the title of the first ellipsoidal reflector spotlight often goes to the 1933 Klieglight, which was first used to light an outdoor pageant in New York.
 Century Lighting introduced their Lekolite, developed by Levy & Kook, hence the name "Leko", in the same year.

 Kliegl Brothers Universal Electric Stage Lighting Company was founded in 1896 and grew to be the largest stage lighting company in the world.
 The company closed in the 1990s, though members of the original Kliegl family continue to work professionally in the lighting industry to this day.